- January 8, 2024

 "Archaelund is a single-player Role Playing Game with an interesting plot and good graphics.
 The game offers exploration in a vast open world with first-person perspective and seamless transition to top-down perspective for turn-based combat.
 Characters have a deep and engaging progression system, starting from street ruffians, squires, hunters or beggars and advancing through a career-based system."

-- The game suffers from significant balance issues, particularly in combat, where RNG can lead to frustrating experiences and a lack of meaningful progression.
+- The game suffers from balance issues, particularly in combat, where RNG can lead to frustrating experiences and a lack of meaningful progression.

-- The world feels sparse and underdeveloped in certain areas, leading to a sense of emptiness and a lack of engaging content outside of combat.
+- The world feels sparse and lacks sufficient content, leading to tedious exploration and a sense of emptiness in the open world.

 story